ilkkanml/TV_Project_Platform/project-bible/13-decision-log.md

 # 13 - Decision Log

-This file records important product, architecture, security, database, payment, reseller, app integration, and legal decisions for TV Project Platform.
+This file records approved product, architecture, security, payment, reseller, app integration, DevOps, UI, and documentation decisions for TV Project Platform.

+Future developers and assistants must check this file before changing major direction.

-Do not delete historical decisions.
+Do not silently reverse these decisions.

-If a decision changes, add a new decision entry with the reason.

-## Decision Log Rules
+## Decision Log Purpose

-Each major decision should include:

-- Decision ID
-- Date or phase
-- Decision
-- Reason
+The decision log exists to prevent repeated confusion and accidental scope changes.

+It records:

-- Impact
+- What was decided
+- Why it was decided
+- What must not be changed without approval
+- Which project areas are affected
+- Which files should be updated when a decision changes

-- Status
+## Decision Status Values

 Decision statuses:

+- APPROVED
-- Accepted
+- PENDING
-- Rejected
+- REJECTED
-- Superseded
+- SUPERSEDED

+Only APPROVED decisions are active project rules.

+PENDING decisions require approval before implementation.

+REJECTED decisions must not be implemented.

+SUPERSEDED decisions were replaced by newer decisions.

+## Decision Change Rule

+Do not change an APPROVED decision unless the project owner explicitly approves the change.

+When a decision changes, update:

-- Under review
+- This file
+- README.md when relevant
+- PROJECT_STATE.md when relevant
+- AI_HANDOFF.md when relevant
+- ROADMAP.md when relevant
+- Related project-bible files
+- Related docs files

-## DEC-001 - Product Is Licensed IPTV Player Platform
+## Decision 001 - Product Type

-Status:
+Status: APPROVED

-- Accepted

-Phase:

-- Foundation

 Decision:

 TV Project Platform is a Licensed IPTV Player Platform.

-It is not an IPTV broadcast provider, content provider, playlist provider, channel seller, or stream hosting service.

 Reason:

-The product must stay focused on software access, player licensing, device activation, subscriptions, reseller operations, payments, app version control, and remote configuration.
+The product must remain a software platform for managing licensed player access, subscriptions, devices, payments, resellers, app version control, remote config, audit logs, and app integration.

-Impact:

-All backend, frontend, marketing, payment, reseller, and app integration work must follow the player-only model.
+Implications:

+- The product is software.
+- The product is not media.
+- The product is not a content provider.
+- The product is not an IPTV broadcast provider.
+- The product is not a playlist provider.
+- The product is not a channel seller.

+Affected areas:

+- Product
+- Marketing
+- Legal
+- API
+- Database
+- UI
+- App integration
+- Support

-## DEC-002 - Backend Must Not Provide Streams
+## Decision 002 - Backend Is Not Content Provider

-Status:
+Status: APPROVED

-- Accepted

-Phase:

-- Foundation

 Decision:

-The backend must never provide, host, relay, transcode, package, sell, or distribute TV streams.
+The backend must never provide, host, relay, transcode, package, sell, resell, or distribute TV streams.

 Reason:

-The platform is not a content delivery system.

-Impact:

-No stream hosting, relay, CDN stream delivery, stream source, transcoding, or broadcast infrastructure features should be added.
+The backend must stay within the licensed player platform scope.

+Implications:

+Do not build:

+- Stream hosting
+- Stream relay
+- Stream transcoding
+- CDN stream delivery
+- Channel package management
+- Content catalog management
+- Broadcast infrastructure

+Affected areas:

+- API
+- Database
+- DevOps
+- Security
+- Marketing
+- UI

-## DEC-003 - Backend Is Not Playlist Source Of Truth
+## Decision 003 - No Backend Channel Source Of Truth

-Status:
+Status: APPROVED

-- Accepted

-Phase:

-- Foundation

 Decision:

-The backend must not become the source of truth for playlist data.
+The backend must not become the source of truth for TV channels, stream URLs, VOD streams, channel packages, playlists, or content catalogs.

 Reason:

-Playlist data belongs to the user and should be managed locally in the app by default.

-Impact:

-The backend should not permanently store playlist credentials by default.

-No playlist marketplace or permanent playlist authority should be implemented.
+The platform must not become a content delivery or IPTV provider system.

+Implications:

+Do not create source-of-truth models or endpoints for:

+- Channel
+- StreamSource
+- ChannelPackage
+- ContentCatalog
+- PlaylistMarketplaceItem
+- BroadcastSchedule
+- CdnRoute
+- TranscodingJob

+Affected areas:

+- Database
+- API
+- Admin UI
+- Reseller UI
+- Public marketing

-## DEC-004 - Playlist Credentials Stored Locally In App
+## Decision 004 - Playlist Local-First Model

-Status:
+Status: APPROVED

-- Accepted

-Phase:

-- Foundation

 Decision:

-Playlist credentials are entered inside the app by default and stored locally on the device using encrypted local storage.
+Playlist information is local-first.

+By default, users enter playlist or provider information inside the app.

+The app stores playlist credentials on the device.

 Reason:

-This keeps playlist management local-first and avoids turning the backend into a playlist provider.

-Impact:

-The app must implement secure local storage for playlist profiles.

-The backend must not be required for normal playlist storage.
+The backend must not become permanent playlist authority.

+Implications:

+- App manages playlist profiles locally.
+- App stores credentials securely.
+- Backend does not permanently store playlist credentials by default.
+- Web panel playlist transfer is optional and temporary only.

+Affected areas:

+- App integration
+- Security
+- Database
+- API
+- UI
+- Support

-## DEC-005 - App Must Support Multiple Playlist Profiles
+## Decision 005 - Local Encrypted Playlist Storage

-Status:
+Status: APPROVED

-- Accepted

-Phase:

-- Foundation

 Decision:

-The app should support multiple playlist profiles and allow switching between profiles.
+Playlist credentials stored on the device must use encrypted local storage.

 Reason:

-Users may need more than one legal provider/profile on their own device.

-Impact:

-The app should support add, edit, delete, select, and switch profile actions.

-Profiles remain local to the app by default.
+Playlist credentials may contain sensitive provider information.

+Implications:

+The app must protect:

-## DEC-006 - Optional Web-To-Device Playlist Transfer
+- Playlist URL

-Status:
+- Server URL
+- Username
+- Password
+- Provider credentials
+- Related playlist access data

+The app must not log playlist credentials.

+Affected areas:

+- App integration
+- Security
-- Accepted
+- Testing

-Phase:

-- Foundation
+- Support

+## Decision 006 - Multi-Profile App Support

+Status: APPROVED

 Decision:

-The user may optionally send a playlist profile from the web panel to their own device.

-The backend may act only as a temporary encrypted transfer bridge.
+The app should support multiple local playlist profiles.

 Reason:

-This improves usability while preserving the rule that backend is not playlist source of truth.

-Impact:

-Transfer payloads must be encrypted, temporary, device-scoped, user-scoped, expirable, and deleted or marked consumed after pickup when possible.

-## DEC-007 - Encrypted Cloud Sync Is Not Default

-Status:
+Users may need more than one profile and should be able to switch between them inside the app.

+Implications:

+The app should support:

+- Add profile
+- Edit profile
+- Delete profile
+- Rename profile
+- Select active profile
+- Switch active profile

+Affected areas:

+- App integration
-- Accepted
+- UI

-Phase:

-- Foundation
+- Testing

+## Decision 007 - Optional Web-To-Device Playlist Transfer

+Status: APPROVED

 Decision:

+The web panel may optionally allow a user to send a playlist profile to their own device.

+This feature must work only as a temporary encrypted transfer bridge.

+Reason:

+This improves user convenience without making the backend playlist source of truth.

+Implications:

+Transfer payload must be:

+- Temporary
+- Encrypted
+- User-scoped
+- Device-scoped
+- Expirable
+- Deleted or marked consumed after pickup when possible

+This feature must not become:

+- Permanent cloud playlist storage
+- Playlist marketplace
+- Shared playlist library
+- Public playlist search
+- Playlist provider service

+Affected areas:

+- API
+- Database
+- App integration
+- Security
+- UI
+- Testing

+## Decision 008 - Encrypted Cloud Sync Not Default

+Status: APPROVED

+Decision:

 Encrypted cloud sync is not part of the default architecture.

-It may be considered later only with explicit user consent.
+It may be considered later only with explicit approval and user consent.

 Reason:

-Default cloud storage of playlist credentials would increase legal, privacy, and security risk.

-Impact:

-No default backend playlist credential sync should be built.

-Any future sync feature requires separate approval.
+Default backend playlist storage would weaken the local-first product boundary.

+Implications:

+Do not build encrypted cloud sync without approval.

+If approved later, it must be:

+- Opt-in
+- Encrypted
+- Consent-based
+- Clearly explained
+- Not a playlist provider feature

+Affected areas:

+- Product
+- Security
+- App integration
+- Database
+- UI
+- Legal

-## DEC-008 - MAC Address Is Not Primary Device Identity
+## Decision 009 - Primary Device Identity

-Status:
+Status: APPROVED

-- Accepted

-Phase:

-- Foundation

 Decision:

 MAC address must not be used as the primary device identifier.

+The primary device identifier is:

+- app_generated_device_id

 Reason:

-MAC address availability and reliability vary by device and platform.

-Impact:

-The backend and app should not depend on MAC address for primary licensing identity.
+MAC address is not reliable, not always available, and should not be the primary identity.

+Implications:

+The app should generate app_generated_device_id on first launch and persist it securely.

+Secondary signals may include:

+- Android ID
-## DEC-009 - app_generated_device_id Is Primary Device Identity
+- Device model

-Status:
+- Platform
+- App version code
+- App version name
+- Install metadata

+Affected areas:

+- App integration
+- API
+- Database
-- Accepted
+- License checks

-Phase:

-- Foundation
+- Testing

+## Decision 010 - Backend-Authoritative License Checks

+Status: APPROVED

 Decision:

-The primary device identity should be app_generated_device_id.
+The backend is the authority for license status.

+The app must not decide final license validity alone.

 Reason:

-A stable app-generated ID is more controllable and suitable for app licensing.

-Impact:

-The app must generate and persist app_generated_device_id.

-The backend should use it during activation and license checks.
+License, subscription, device, account, app version, and maintenance rules must be centrally enforced.

+Implications:

+License status should consider:

+- User status
+- Subscription status
+- Device activation status
-## DEC-010 - Device Metadata As Secondary Signals
+- Device block status

-Status:
+- App version rules
+- Remote config rules
+- Maintenance mode

+Affected areas:

+- API
+- App integration
+- Database
-- Accepted
+- Security

-Phase:

-- Foundation
+- Testing

-Decision:

-Secondary device signals may include Android ID, device model, platform, app version code, app version name, and install metadata.

-Reason:

-Secondary signals help debugging, fraud review, and device management without replacing the primary app-generated identity.

-Impact:

-Device metadata may be stored but should not override app_generated_device_id as primary identity.

-## DEC-011 - Three Primary Roles
+## Decision 011 - Primary Roles

-Status:
+Status: APPROVED

-- Accepted

-Phase:

-- Foundation

 Decision: